hyvonhan/Kyykka-Data-API/meetings.md

 ### Minutes
 *Summary of what was discussed during the meeting*

+At the start of the meeting, we discussed about the resource test code of the API.
+It was not completely finished by the time of the meeting, so we agreed that our group will present the test code at the next meeting.
+Rest of the meeting we discussed about our API.
+First, we discussed about the fact that our comments were somewhat lacking and some of them where placed wrongly in the code.
+This needed some fixing.
+There were some problems and uncertainties about, how the id works in our code.
+We were advised to modify the code so, that the id´s are removed from the Match and Throw Collections.
+This is done, because id is generated automatically by the database and is not needed in schemas or other parts.
+We were also advised to update the models from the perspective of delete and update.
+We should consider what happens when a match is removed from the database.
+Otherwise our code seemed to be fine and we were given a “permission” to start to build our client for the project.

 ### Action points
 *List here the actions points discussed with assistants*